Exploratory Studies

 Academics at AU

-Whether you are new to AU or a returning student looking to change majors, this program benefits students who have the foresight to identify they need time to engage in any of the following:
+Whether a student is new to AU or returning to AU looking to change majors, exploratory studies benefits those who have the foresight to identify they need time to engage in any of the following:

 • Explore several possibilities and assess the ways their values, interests and skills align with their options or the needs of their communities